Hiwa Station: History

-Hiwa Station has two platforms capable of handling two lines simultaneously.
-The platforms are connected via a footpath across the tracks.

-Around the station

-Hiwa Station is located within a bend in the Takahashi River, which is across Japan National Route 180, about 500m southeast of Hiwa Station.
+Hiwa Station opened on May 15, 1956.
+With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.

+Passenger statistics

+In fiscal 2019, the station was used by an average of 83 passengers daily.

+Surrounding area

+The station is located in a valley between tunnels.
 There are thirteen Shinto shrines and four Buddhist temples within one kilometer of the station.
 The Hiwadani River, a tributary of the Takahashi River, flows out of the Hiwa Valley above the station, emptying into the Takahashi River near the station.
 The Okayama Sōja plant of Nikken Lease Kōgyō, one of Japan's largest industrial and commercial equipment and supplies leasing companies, is visible from the station.